 What the Google Adwords Redesign Means for Advertisers

-Google announced in March that it was launching a major redesign of its 15-year old Adwords functionality; the last time the tool was updated was 2008.
-With the growing popularity of smartphones and tablet computers, the desktop functionality just is no longer optimal anymore for advertisers who want to place content in searches, videos, shopping and mobile browsing.
+Google announced in March that it was launching a major redesign of its 15-year-old Adwords functionality; the last time the tool was updated was in 2008.
+With the growing popularity of smartphones and tablet computers, the desktop functionality just is no longer optimal anymore for advertisers who want to place content in searches, videos, shopping, and mobile browsing.

 The changes will not actually affect any functionality, so advertisers will continue to structure and run campaigns on the new platform the same way they are run today.
 But, the product is getting a facelift, so users will notice differences in the way data is displayed, and the timing of when certain data is displayed will change.

 For example, clicking on an individual campaign in the newly redesigned platform will bring up an “Overview” screen; a dashboard for the marketer.
 On that overview screen, advertisers will now be able to see performance metrics at the ad, ad group, or campaign levels.

 As designed, the new Google Adwords will also simplify use by only displaying relevant navigation options, based on the type of ad or campaign being designed.
 And, frequently-used navigation tools like “Locations”, “Devices” and “Sitelinks” that apply across different types of campaigns will now be available in the sidebar navigation right alongside the primary navigation, so users will not need to search the “Settings” menu anymore.
 The “Keyword” view will also be cleaned up and streamlined for ease of use.